-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pendleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pendleton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pendleton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pendleton who work in office and administrative support (13.44%), sales jobs (12.88%), and healthcare (8.96%).
+There are especially a lot of people living in Pendleton who work in office and administrative support (17.58%), sales jobs (14.84%), and healthcare (7.61%).

 Overall, Pendleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-In terms of college education, Pendleton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.10% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Pendleton is somewhat higher than in the average US city of 21.84%: 26.87% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Pendleton in 2010 was $31,298, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,192 for a family of four.
+The per capita income in Pendleton in 2010 was $32,825, which is wealthy relative to Indiana and the nation.
+This equates to an annual income of $131,300 for a family of four.
 However, Pendleton contains both very wealthy and poor people as well.

 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pendleton include Irish, English, Polish, and Italian.
+Important ancestries of people in Pendleton include Irish, English, Polish, and Dutch.

 The most common language spoken in Pendleton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Chinese.